Trump Refuses to Commit to Peaceful Transfer of Power After Election

 “We're going to have to see what happens, you know that I've been complaining very strongly about the ballots and the ballots are a disaster,” Trump said when pressed by a reporter to commit to ensuring a peaceful transfer of power.

-As the same reporter further pressed the president, Trump said, “Get rid of the ballots and we’ll have a very peaceful, there won’t be a transfer, frankly, there’ll be a continuation.”
+As the same reporter further pressed the president, Trump said, “We want to ... get rid of the ballots and we’ll have a very peaceful, there won’t be a transfer, frankly, there’ll be a continuation.”

 “The ballots are out of control, you know it, and you know who knows it better than anybody else?”
 Trump said.
 “The Democrats know it better than anybody else.”